diyinfosec/APFS-Related/Experiments/01-create-test-image-for-apfs.md

 005:  -------   0000409560   0000409599   0000000040   Unallocated
 ```

-## Attaching the image
+## Attach the image

 * Attaching means connecting the disk image to the system.
-* Attaching an image will also automatically mount the containers/volumes inside the image.
+* Attaching an image will also automatically mount the APFS container and the volumes inside the container.
-* In this case we have an APFS container and a volume inside it.
-These will get auto-mounted.
+* Once a disk image is attached we can create files/directories inside it.

 ```